AFRICAN COMMUNITY FUND

 8.3.
 Interest: If a call is not paid by the appointed day, the Member shall pay interest on the amount from the day appointed for payment to the time of actual payment at a rate fixed by the Executive Committee.

 8.4.
-Suspension of Rights: No Member shall be entitled to receive any economic distribution or exercise any right (except voting rights for Class A) until payment has been made on all calls for the time being due.
+Suspension of Rights: No Member shall be entitled to receive any economic distribution or exercise any right (except voting rights for Governance Members) until payment has been made on all calls for the time being due.

 ARTICLE 9: ALTERATION OF CAPITAL AND ANTI-DILUTION